AbdullahMushtaq78/Snake-Game---Console-C-/README.md

 - Ultility Functions (Built-in + Custom)   <br />
 Size of the snake at the start of game can be changed easily in Init function. <br />
 Character to display the snake is also customizable.   <br />
+!!!
+Make sure to maximize the size of console screen.
+If the console screen is not big enough than you can see some weired scrolling !!! <br />
 Code is free to use in of your projects. <br />
 Thanks.